On the Detection of Shared Data Manipulation in Distributed Optimization: Simulation Results

 \subsection{Adversarial Training}

-To enhance the NN detection accuracy, we use the adversarial training framework described in Section~\ref{sec5:adv_nn}.
+To improve the NN detection accuracy, we use the adversarial training framework described in Section~\ref{sec5:adv_nn}.
 We use the 3-bus system to demonstrate the effectiveness of the framework because the attack models fail to avoid detection with the other two test systems.
 We iteratively trained the NN on the outputs of the bilevel attack models with an embedded NN.
 At each iteration, we solve the bilevel problem with $N_{samples} =100$ samples and collect the successful samples to retrain the NN.
-We use the bilevel attack model while only considering the NN model and then with both the NN and SC detection methods.
+We use the bilevel attack model considering only the NN model and then using both the NN and the detection condition.

 The results of the adversarial training are shown in Fig.~\ref{fig:adv_result}.
-The NN successfully detects almost all (more than 99.9\%) of the attacks with $M_{train} =16$ iterations.
-We also noticed that the detection accuracy improved more quickly when using the SC condition alongside the NN.
-Thus, the detection conditions increase the efficiency of the training process by focusing on a subset of all the possible data manipulation scenarios to enhance the detection accuracy.
+The NN successfully detects almost all attacks (more than 99.9\%) with $M_{train} =16$ iterations.
+We also noticed that the detection accuracy improved more quickly when using the detection condition alongside the NN.
+Thus, the detection condition increases the efficiency of the training process by focusing on a subset of all the possible data manipulation scenarios to enhance the detection accuracy.

-The results also indicate that there are a few instances where the bilevel attack finds solutions that are undetectable by the adversely trained NN.
+The results show that in a few instances, the bilevel attack finds solutions that are undetectable by the adversely trained NN.
 The framework does not guarantee that there is no possible bilevel attack solution.
 However, the possibility of finding a successful bilevel attack within 100 seconds is very low (i.e., less than 0.1\% with the setup in this paper).